 At the Annual General Meeting, the Supervisory Board will propose Henrik Poulsen, former CEO of Ørsted, as a new member.
-The Supervisory Board will also propose that Henrik Poulsen become Deputy Chairman of the Supervisory Board, replacing Lars Fruergaard Jørgensen.
-Lars Fruergaard Jørgensen will remain as a member of the Supervisory Board.
-In addition, Domitille Doat-Le Bigot has notified the Supervisory Board that she is not standing for re-election at the Annual General Meeting.
+The Supervisory Board will also propose that Henrik Poulsen become Deputy Chairman of the Supervisory Board, replacing Lars Fruergaard Jørgensen who is not standing for re-election at the Annual General Meeting.